 Angelnets are rated by factors of toposophic level (and resulting predictive power), and pervasiveness (response time, consistency of coverage, and density of units).
 For example a second toposophic angelnet is more effective, and gives a better defence against more dangers, than a first toposophic angelnet of the same pervasiveness, but a first toposophic angelnet of high pervasiveness may catch a problem that a low pervasiveness second toposophic angelnet might miss.
 Many polities only have a partial angelnet, which does not confer the same safety level as a complete angelnet.
 These have hazard ratings rising from 0.1 to 1.0 or more (but almost always less than 2.0), depending on the degree of partiality.

 Not all angelnets are friendly.
 The term demon-net is sometimes used for such networks.
 The terms may even be relative, in that one population's angelnet may be another's demon-net.
-Outside Sephirotic regions, angelnets may protect the locals but may be neutral to outsiders or invaders, neither protecting nor attacking them.
-Yet others respond aggressively to outsiders, whether with gentle but impenetrable obstruction or with damaging or lethal force that is comparable to the way a biont's immune system attacks foreign microbes.
-Many "ahuman" ai use angelnets as these more aggressive angelnets/demon-nets as a means of protecting their subsystems from interference or attack or infestation by lower sapients, and will disassemble any trespassers without warning.
+Outside Sephirotic regions for instance some angelnets may protect the locals but may be neutral to outsiders or invaders, neither protecting nor attacking them, but others respond aggressively to outsiders, whether with gentle but impenetrable obstruction or with damaging or lethal force that is comparable to the way a biont's immune system attacks foreign microbes.
+Such systems may be regarded as 'demon-nets' by trespassers.
+Many "ahuman" AIs use these more aggressive angelnets/demon-nets as a means of protecting their subsystems from interference or attack or infestation by ordinary sophonts.
+Ahuman systems are notorious for disassembling unauthorized intruders without warning, sometimes immediately and sometimes after inexplicably tolerating them for hours, days, or even years.
 Yet worse fates may await those who find themselves within the equivalent of demon-net in a blight or perversity; in such regions disassembly and death is a relatively fortunate outcome.

 For most bionts within the civilized galaxy, angelnets are synonymous with comfort and peace of mind, and are a powerful symbol of Sephirotic civilization and the virtues of transapientech in general.

-Angelnet Fog - Text by John B One side effect of large amounts of low-tech utility fog (or other lower-tech nanites) in a terran-standard atmosphere has come to be called 'Angelnet Fog'.
-Effectively, each nanite or microbot acts as the seed for a raindrop, with water coalescing out of the atmosphere onto its surface.
+Angelnet Fog - Text by John B One side effect of angelnets making use of pervasive utility fog (or other space filling smart matter) in a terran-standard atmosphere has come to be called 'Angelnet Fog'.
+Effectively, each microbot in the three dimensional mesh acts as the seed for a raindrop, with water coalescing out of the atmosphere onto its surface.
 This tends (in poorly regulated angelnets) to lead to high degrees of mist and fog at ground level.
-It can be an interesting phenomenon to fly into an angelnetted city from above the angelnetting, seeing large, odd-shaped 'columns' of fog, only later to realize that what you're seeing is the angelnet fog surrounding various buildings.
+It can be an interesting phenomenon to fly into a heavily angelnetted city from above the angelnetting, seeing large, odd-shaped 'columns' of fog, only later to realize that what you're seeing is the angelnet fog surrounding various buildings.